kpnguyen21/erdos-AB-testing/README.md

 3. Which of the following caused confusion or hesitation while considering signing up?
 - [ ] Lack of clear pricing
-- [ ] No customer reviews/ testimonials
+- [ ] No customer reviews/testimonials
 - [x] Didn't know what was included
 - [ ] Didn't trust the site
 - [ ] Checkout process was too complicated